recordlabels/recordlabels.github.io/Columbia.md

 ### 1952: 360 Sound
 During the summer of 1952, the
 “Columbia 360” phonograph was introduced.
 The sets included two speakers in order to create an illusion of stereophonic sound.
-The following year, CBS added a third speaker to the “360”set—and the “360” hi-fi, accommodated to play both 3314- and 45-rpm records, quickly became the most popular preassembled phonograph set on the market.
+The following year, CBS added a third speaker to the “360”set—and the “360” hi-fi, accommodated to playboth 3314- and 45-rpm records, quickly became the most popular preassembled phonograph set on the market.
+T

 ### 1953: Red Label Silver Ring
 In 1953, with number 525, Columbia switched to the more familiar red label, and started using the CL- prefix for their 12-inch albums as well as their 10-inch albums.
 Reissues of the GL series used a red label and the CL- prefix instead of GL.
 This series continued (with the addition of a stereo prefix later) until the early 1970s, when Columbia finally switched to the series they use today.